weewx/weewx/docs/README.txt

 Added rsync  report type as an  alternative to the existing  FTP report.
 Another thanks to William Page!

+Fill  color for  bar  charts can  now be  specified separately  from the outline color, resulting  in much more  attractive  charts.
+Another thanks  to  Matthew Wall!!

 Added  a  tag   for  trends.
 The  barometer  trend  can   now  be  returned  as
 $trend.barometer.
 Similar syntax for other observation types.